Wealthfront Review 2026: Is This Robo-Advisor Still Worth It?

 How does Wealthfront compare to a traditional financial advisor?

 Wealthfront is significantly cheaper — a traditional financial advisor might charge 1% or more annually, which on a $500,000 portfolio means paying $5,000 per year versus $1,250 with Wealthfront.
-It handles the mechanical work of investing very well.
-But it genuinely can't replace a human CFP for complex situations like estate planning, concentrated stock positions, or coordinating tax strategy across a messy mix of accounts.
+It handles the mechanical work of investing really well.
+But it can't replace a human CFP for complex situations like estate planning, concentrated stock positions, or coordinating tax strategy across a messy mix of accounts.
 Think of it as a great tool, not a complete substitute.